Quietplace-team/Quiet-Place/README.md

 5. Simple interaction
 6. Haptic feedback

-At this point things got though, but we got saved by JA!!!!!!
+At this point things got tough, but we got saved by JA!!!!!!

 # Day 3 - Fighting Bugs
 :(